petegoodliffe/Xcode4CppClassTemplate/README.md

 This project fills a simple gap that is embarrassingly missing from Xcode 4: the ability to create a whole C++ class, with header file and implementation file.

+The template comes with options to add:
+* A virtual destructor
+* Hidden copy/assignment operations (making the class non-copyable)
+* A public base class

 *C++ Xcode 4 users, rejoice!*

 ## How to install